GeraldPinkney/RapidResponse/RapidResponse/README.md

 subclass of Table that contains row data & can be used to push updates to RR.
 When initialised it takes a deep copy of the Table from the data model and then enriches with data.

 **Parameters**
-- _environment_: RapidResponse environment for which the table is scoped.
+- _environment_: Environment RapidResponse environment for which the table is scoped.
 - _tablename_: Table that contains the data.
 Format 'Mfg::Part'
 - _columns_: list of column names ['Name', 'Site', ...] that the table will return.
-- _table_filter_: string
+- _table_filter_: string representation of any filter condition applied to the table
 - _sync_: boolean value. controls whether updates performed within python are pushed back to RR.
+- _refresh_: boolean value. refresh row data on initialisation.

 ## Data Table - Usage Instructions